grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 ## Next steps

-We have lined up a few enhancements to reduce the customer wait time and the time spent by the agents on unresponsive customers.
+We have lined up a few enhancements to reduce the consumer wait time and the time spent by the agents on unresponsive consumers.
 Aside from chats, we plan to implement this solution to handle digital issues (social media and emails) and voice requests (call).

 ---